jtlivio/P7CO/README.md

 ## 🌍 Project Introduction

 **Our Mission**
-To promote a real circular economy in Portugal by simplifying the reuse of surplus and waste through innovative technology.
+To promote a real circular economy worldwide by simplifying the reuse of surplus and waste through innovative technology.
 We connect companies, public entities, and citizens, making material reuse simple, transparent, and measurable.

 **Our Vision**